danintel/sawtooth-faq/consensus.rst

 -------------------
 dev-mode
     Only suitable for testing TPs with single validator deployments.
 Uses a simplified random-leader algorithm for development and testing.
 Not for production use
-PoET Simulator
+PoET CFT
-    Simulates the SGX environment, and provides CFT similar to Fabric and some other blockchains.
+    PoET with a simulated SGX environment.
+Provides CFT similar to Fabric and some other blockchains.
 Requires poet-validator-registry TP.
-Runs on any processor (does not use SGX).
+Runs on any processor (does not require Intel or SGX).
 Has Crash Fault Tolerance and can be used for production networks
 PoET SGX
     Takes advantage of SGX in order to provide consensus with Byzantine Fault Tolerance (BFT), like PoW algorithms have, but at very low CPU usage.
 PoET SGX is the only algorithm that has hardware requirements (a processor supporting SGX)
 RAFT